 Sister Marie Stella was born in Kinsalebeg, Waterford in 1925 and received her early education in Waterford and Cork.
 She trained as a nurse in the Mater Hospital, Dublin, before joining the Medical Missionaries of Mary in 1951.
 After profession she trained as a nurse tutor in Edinburgh, Scotland.
-She was a theatre and casualty Sister and was assigned to the nursing school in Drogheda as principal tutor in 1956.
+She was a theatre and casualty sister and was assigned to the nursing school in Drogheda as principal tutor in 1956.

-Sister Eilis Weber did her nurse training in the IMTH while Marie Stella was in charge of the School of Nursing.
+Sister Eilis Weber did her nurse training in the IMTH while Marie Stella was in charge of the school of nursing there.
 Eilis wrote, ‘She ran the school with fairness and firmness, creating an atmosphere where each one was valued and loved.
 She was an excellent disciplinarian who sought to see the good in each one and empowered the students to believe in themselves.
 She was open to students being given a “second chance” in life if things did not work out the first time.
 She highlighted the nobility of the nursing profession and inculcated in the students the values so necessary in caring for the sick: compassion, gentleness and patience.’
 Her graduates are working all over the world.

-Marie Stella also served in Drogheda as home Sister in the student nurses’ home.
+Marie Stella also served in Drogheda as home sister in the student nurses’ home.
 For several years she was the novice mistress in Drogheda, guiding many young women in their early years in MMM.

-In 1975 Marie Stella was assigned to Malawi, where for seven years she was principal nurse tutor in St. John’s Hospital and was also home Sister.
+In 1975 Marie Stella was assigned to Malawi, where for seven years she was principal nurse tutor in St. John’s Hospital and was also home sister.

 In 1982 she returned to Ireland and was principal nursing tutor in the IMTH for thirteen years.
 During that time she also served in MMM leadership.